 OPC (OLE for process control–this is the original expansion of the acronym) was introduced in 1996 as a means to shield client applications from the details of the automation equipment and provide standardized interfaces to interact with control hardware and ﬁeld devices.

 The original OPC specification was based on OLE, COM and DCOM (distributed component object model) technologies, tying it exclusively to the Microsoft platform.
 When Microsoft declared DCOM dead in 2002, the OPC community had to deal with the technology obsolescence problem along with the increasing demand of supporting OPC on non-Microsoft platforms.
 The first attempt to address these problems resulted in the definition a new OPC Data Access standard that relied over SOAP/XML.
 While these new standard addressed portability, the overhead introduced by SOAP/XML was not compatible with several industrial use cases.

 As a result, a consensus had emerged in the OPC community that a new standard was required.
-This led to the OPC-UA initiative which delivered it’s the 1.0 version of the standard in 2009.
-As part of this process the acronym OPC was changed to be “Open Platform Communication” and the new standard was called OPC-UA (OPC Unified Architecture).
+This led to the OPC-UA initiative which delivered its 1.0 version of the standard in 2009.
+As part of this process the acronym OPC was changed to be “Open Platform Communication,” and the new standard was called OPC-UA (OPC Unified Architecture).

 DDS and OPC-UA evolution

 Now, let’s take a look at the standards and evolution of the two technologies.